 so I'm in my early 20s, disabled receiving SSDI based on retired parent's earnings record.
 Planning to get married someone who's not working, who's marrying me to help take care of me but will not have income for long time to come since it's someone from foreign country, not educated and no understanding of English.
 So if SSA takes away my only source of income then how are we both going to survive?
 Even if she might be able to work in the future, after long years of adjustment; point is what happens during our current years or even months for this matter??

 Disabled Adult Child Benefits

-Probably not.
-Among other requirements, your son would have to have become disabled prior to age 22 in order to potentially qualify for disabled adult child's benefits (https://www.ssa.gov/planners/disability/dqualify10.html).
+No. A person must become disabled prior to age 22 in order to potentially qualify for disabled adult child's benefits on a parent's record.

 Hi I recieve DAC benefits on my deceased father's record.
 If my mother were to start collecting on her own record would my benefits increase?
 I was told yes and no. Most recently told that my benefits only increase if a sibling came off the record not a spouse.